-Communication is not required in some instances where data breach is unlikely to cause risk to rights or freedoms to the data subject.
-Nonetheless the controller should document all breaches, facts relating to the breach and remedial action taken.
+Communication is not required in some instances where a data breach is unlikely to cause risk to rights or freedoms to the data subject.
+Nonetheless, the controller should document all breaches, facts relating to the breach and remedial action taken.

 With regards to the data subject, the controller is required to notify the subject without undue delay if the risk is high to the rights and freedoms of a natural person.

 With the GDPR in place, some organisations will be required to assign a Data Protection Officer.

 - Government departments

 - Organisations who process personal data regularly, systematically or on a large scale and categories of data that are considered special categories such as health data.

 A Data Protection Officer will have professional standing, expert knowledge, be involved in the business methods properly and in a timely period.
 Part of their role will be to act as an intermediary between all stakeholders and to monitor compliance.

 One of the aspects a Data Protection Officer will be involved in will be Data Protection Impact Assessments.
 These are assessments performed where a type of processing, particularly using new technologies, may present a risk.

 As the date GDPR comes into effect is approaching in May 2018, it is now time to begin addressing the needs of your organisation to ensure you are prepared.
 The above content outlines some key areas of consideration to undertaking.